-Kenyon College encourages accurate and prompt reporting of all crimes to the Office of Campus Safety and the Knox County Sheriff's Office, when the victim of a crime elects to, or is able to, make such a report.
+Kenyon College encourages accurate and prompt reporting of all crimes to the Office of Campus Safety and the Knox County Sheriff's Office when the victim of a crime elects to or can, make such a report.

-The Office of Campus Safety jurisdiction for physical security and policy enforcement is limited to Kenyon College owned structures and property.
-The Knox County Sheriff's Office is the main law enforcement presence in the Village of Gambier and College Township where Kenyon College property is located.
+The Office of Campus Safety's jurisdiction for physical security and policy enforcement is limited to Kenyon College-owned structures and property.
+The Knox County Sheriff's Office is the primary law enforcement presence in the Village of Gambier and College Township where Kenyon College property is located.